LoQiseaking69/SephsBIOME/Docs/Model/Tests/README.md

 ## Dataset Analysis Visualization

-*The following visualizations provide a snapshot of the synthetic dataset's statistical properties and its comparative performance metrics:
+*The following visualizations provide a snapshot of the synthetic dataset's statistical properties and its comparative performance metrics using the generated synthetic_datasetV2.csv:

 ![Descriptive Statistics and Performance Metrics](https://github.com/LoQiseaking69/SephsBIOME/blob/master/Docs/Model/Tests/IMG_6802.png)